Maximize Year-End Giving with Helpful Tips

 encourage engagement with your congregation

-1. Teach on giving at the end of the year
+Teach giving at the end of the year

 Followers of Christ are generous givers.
 This is important for people to understand and it needs to be addressed often.
 Unfortunately, it’s easy to get uncomfortable with the topic and to leave it unaddressed—or to talk about it when attendance is at its lowest.

-The Christmas season might be the ideal time of year to discuss giving.
+The year-end season might be the ideal time to discuss giving.
 That’s when:

 • Most people are actually in church